lnishan/dbhw4/README.md

 ➔ Trade memory for speed

 * Use mostly C library
-➔ C library is oftentimes more efficient.
+➔ C library is oftentimes more efficient
 ➔ Some C++ STLs are incredibly slow, especially std::string and related I/O functions

 * C++11 features